awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

    The user is created\.

 When Nikhil signs in, he has access to IAM and Amazon S3, except those operations that denied by the permissions boundary\.
 For example, he can change his own password in IAM but can't create another user or edit his policies\.
 Nikhil has read\-only access to all the buckets that he owns in Amazon S3\.
 However, even if someone grants him ownership to the `logs` bucket, he cannot view it\.
 For more information about bucket ownership, see [Managing Access Permissions to your Amazon S3 Resources](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html) in the *Amazon Simple Storage Service Developer Guide*\.

+If someone adds a resource\-based policy to the `i-1234567890abcdef0` instance that allows Nikhil to start and stop the instance, he still cannot manage the instance\.
+The reason is that any actions on the `i-1234567890abcdef0` instance are explicitly denied by his permissions boundary\.
+An explicit deny in any policy type results in a request being denied\.
+However, if a resource\-based policy attached to a Secrets Manager secret allows Nikhil to perform the `secretsmanager:GetSecretsValue` action, then Nikhil can retrieve and decrypt the secret\.
+The reason is that Secrets Manager operations are not explicitly denied by his permissions boundary, and permissions boundaries do not limit resource\-based policies\.